An art fair devoted to contemporary drawing

 For the past few decades, drawing has been establishing itself as an art form in its own right.
 It no longer suffers from its long-held status of being a lesser form consigned to the margins, and is now being recognised on its own merit.
 This coming-of-age as a medium has, paradoxically, allowed it to broaden its reach, to expand beyond the page – sometimes escaping it completely, sometimes delightfully returning to it –, to borrow or even assimilate tools and processes from other fields as a means of (re)exploring the notions of drawing, movement, marks, expression, projection, writing, etc. and, lastly, to question its very definition.

 Art on Paper is committed to working with established galleries to promote emerging ones, as well as supporting young artists and young art professionals.
 This support mainly takes the form of the annual EECKMAN ART PRIZE, whose winner is awarded a production grant and a space at the exhibition.
-Among the 50 solo shows, Art On Paper 2018 will be exhibiting 6 young artists represented by 6 young organisations (recently opened galleries or non-profit initiatives) in a common area, the PROJECT SPACE, curated by the event’s artistic directors using a collaborative, process-based approach.
 The event will also offer a number of SIDE PROJECTS (talks, podcasts, installations and videos).

 More than ever, Art on Paper aims to reflect drawing's status without fear of deflecting it.